 There is no charge to the art buyer.

-- Professional editing will be performed at no charge to Author.
+is performed at no charge to Author.

 IMPORTANT!: READ the EDITING